juliaesece/additional-materials/README.md

 **Description**: The report aims to answer the following research questions:

-**RQ1**: With which frequency are unusual or extreme weather events explicitly linked to cli- mate change, and how does this vary depending on the event, the location of the event, and the country and political orientation of the newspaper?
+**RQ1**: With which frequency are unusual or extreme weather events explicitly linked to climate change, and how does this vary depending on the event, the location of the event, and the country and political orientation of the newspaper?

-**RQ2**: With which frequency is reporting on climate change news positive, neutral or neg- ative, and how does this vary depending on the country and the political orientation of the newspaper?
+**RQ2**: With which frequency is reporting on climate change news positive, neutral or negative, and how does this vary depending on the country and the political orientation of the newspaper?

 The objective of this repository is to allow for the reproduction of the methods used in said report, not to provide a ready-made package or an easily reusable code base.

-All .csv files necessary to produce the final results (regressions) are already included in this repository, however, the code to recreate every step of the process is also available here.
-Only the code used to create the sources .csv files is not included, as it requires scraping the web, and is highly context specific.
+All .csv files necessary to produce the final results (regressions) are already included in this repository.
+For those who desire it, the code to recreate every step of the process is also made available here.
+Only the code used to create the sources .csv files is not included, as it requires scraping the web, and is highly content specific.

 Note: You will need an OpenAI developer account, as well as some credit (<5 USD), if you want to recreate the LLM method files.